BingiMan/YummyPaw/README.md

 - Add user Profile page, where it shows all the post, comments and liked videos.

 ## ERD
+*Relation:*
-  -USER can have many COMMENTS
+- USER can have many COMMENTS
-  -USER can have many POST
+- USER can have many PET
-  -POST can have many COMMENTS
+- PET can have many COMMENTS
 ![alt text](https://i.imgur.com/41Iqwst.jpg)